 I often find myself using various remote access tools to control kiosk and digital signage displays around the country, many of these devices are connected via wireless cards.
 Assuming the router is up, it can, from time to time be necessary to restart the wireless NIC, not an easy task to do if you’ve already lost connectivity.
 I first used this on Windows XP using the DevCon command-line utility, the script just pings Google and if the ping is successful nothing happens, if not it disconnects the WiFi connection, waits 5 seconds and attempts to reconnect.

-This set of instructions is for Windows 7, I believe this would work in Windows 8 but I haven’t tested that.
+This set of instructions is for Windows 7, I believe this would work in Windows 8 but I haven’t tested that, Windows XP instructions can be found in the comments, along with a URL to for the required files.

 What you need to complete this: